seperman/deepdiff/docs/support.rst

 Hello,

 This is Sep, the creator of DeepDiff.
 Thanks for using DeepDiff!
-If you find a bug please create a ticket on our `github repo`_
+If you find a bug, please create a ticket on our `github repo`_

-Please note that my time is very limited for support given my other commitments so it may take a while to get back to you.
-In case you need direct contact for a pressing issue, I can be reached via hello at zepworks . com email address for consulting.
+Contributions to DeepDiff are always very welcome!
+More than `50 people </deepdiff/current/authors.html>`__ have contributed code to DeepDiff so far.

+I love working on DeepDiff and other open-source projects.
+These projects will stay free and open source forever.
+If my work has been helpful to you, I would appreciate any sponsorship.
+Also, if you have any issue with my code that needs my immediate attention, I will be grateful for donations.

+Please `click here <https://github.com/sponsors/seperman>`__ to read more about sponsoring my work.

 Thank you!